 Built-Up Roofing is one of the oldest ways of installing a new roof.
 It was first known as composition roofing and started in the 1840's.
 B.U.R.’s come in two basic types, asphalt and coal tar, and three basic components – (1) the waterproofing component, (2) the reinforcing component, and (3) the surfacing component which is used to protect the other components from the elements.

 Unfortunately, most BUR systems are not installed perfectly, and many leakage problems have been commonly found as a result.

-See our Services page and the section on moisture flat roof leak detection for how to locate these problems using infrared thermography.
+See our page about flat roof leak detection for how to locate these problems using infrared thermography.

 In physics, buoyancy is the upward force on an object produced by the surrounding liquid or gas in which it is fully or partially immersed, due to the pressure difference of the fluid between the top and bottom of the object.

 Cellulose insulation is a natural product made primarily of recycled newspaper, which is mixed with borates that provide it with excellent fire-retardant, mold & mildew retardant, and insect/rodent retardant properties.
 Cellulose insulation has a high R-value per inch installed (3.6-3.8), and is one of the "greenest" insulation products available.

 Cellulose can be blown into attics, referred to as "loose-fill", and sprayed into empty wall cavities in existing homes and new construction with different application methods.

 For existing homes there are two methods for installing cellulose in exterior walls.
 The older, traditional method is called the "low-density" or "two-hole" method.
 This technique has been around for decades and is the most widely practiced application method, however there are serious drawbacks to this technique, mainly settling of the insulation due to its low-density.